Tokyo Alien Bros.: Drama

 The manga was adapted into a 10-episode Japanese television drama which aired on Nippon TV from July 23 to September 24, 2018.

 Reception

 The manga was nominated for the Best Comic Award at the 45th Angoulême International Comics Festival in 2018.
+It has been nominated for the 2026 Eisner Award's Best U.S. Edition of International Material—Asia category.